codingcatgirl/lucidgloves-fae-mod/docs/firmware.md

 # Modifying the firmware

+**Important:** Make sure you are using the newest version of the ESP32Servo library, or it will not work!

 You need to open some files of the prototype 5 firmware and edit them as described here:

 ## _main.ino